 Upgrading to the latest version of ActiveControl is a relatively straightforward activity.
 This section summarises the key considerations and the steps involved in performing such an upgrade.
-The information contained herein is version-agnostic and aims to act as a record of the high-level steps of upgrading ActiveControl, not in configuring new functionality contained within the latest release of the product.
+The information contained within this section of the Administration Guide is version-agnostic and aims to act as a record of the high-level steps of upgrading ActiveControl, not in configuring new functionality contained within the latest release of the product.